SpawW/everyz/local/app/everyz/install_info.md

 [Eng: The EveryZ installation can be done using a script called *installEveryz.sh*.
 For each major Zabbix version exists a branch for him]

-Este guia define três variáveis que só serão utilizadas durante o processo de instalação.
+Este guia define quatro variáveis que só serão utilizadas durante o processo de instalação.
 Todos os passos aqui definidos devem ser **executados como root**.

-[Eng: This guide defines three variables and these variables are used only for the installation process.
+[Eng: This guide defines four variables and these variables are used only for the installation process.
 All steps here defined **need to be run using a root privilege account**. ]

 ## Zabbix 3.4.x